-PROPOSAL 3: APPROVAL OF THE CREATION OF BLANK CHECK PREFERRED STOCK
+PROPOSAL THREE: APPROVAL OF THE CREATION OF BLANK CHECK PREFERRED STOCK

-The Board of Directors of the Company adopted a resolution unanimously approving and recommending to the Company's shareholders for their approval an amendment to the Company's Amended and Restated Articles of Incorporation to provide for the creation of a new class of 2,000,000 shares of what is commonly known as "blank check" preferred stock.
-If this resolution is approved by the shareholders, it will be effected by the filing of Articles of Amendment to the Company's Amended and Restated Articles of Incorporation (the "Amendment"), which will occur promptly after the Annual Meeting.
-The following discussion is qualified in its entirety by reference to the text of the proposed Amendment attached to this proxy statement as Exhibit B.
+The Board of Directors of the Company adopted a resolution unanimously approving and recommending to the Company's shareholders for their approval an amendment to the Company's Articles of Incorporation to provide for the creation of a new class of 100,000 shares of what is commonly known as "blank check" preferred stock.
+If this resolution is approved by the shareholders, it will be effected by the filing of Articles of Amendment to the Company's Articles of Incorporation (the "Amendment"), which will occur promptly after this Special Meeting.
+The following discussion is qualified in its entirety by reference to the text of the proposed Amendment attached to this proxy statement as Exhibit C.